threefoldtech/info_grid/src/internals/zos/internals/storage/readme.md

 |--------|--------|---------|
 | storage|[storage](#interface)| 0.0.1|

-## Introduction
+## Overview

-This module responsible to manage everything related with storage.
 On start, storaged holds ownership of all node disks, and it separate it into 2 different sets:

 - SSD Storage: For each ssd disk available, a storage pool of type SSD is created
 - HDD Storage: For each HDD disk available, a storage pool of type HDD is created

 Then `storaged` can provide the following storage primitives:
 - `subvolume`: (with quota).
 The btrfs subvolume can be used by used by `flistd` to support read-write operations on flists.
 Hence it can be used as rootfs for containers and VMs.
 This storage primitive is only supported on `ssd` pools.